For CPAP patients

 Special interests: sleep neurology.

 Dr Neil Munro has a DPhil in the Neurophysiology of Eye Movements from Oxford University.
-Before studying Medicine, I have a degree in Physics from Oxford University and this was followed by a brief period in Management Consultancy.
+Before studying Medicine, he gained a degree in Physics from Oxford University.
+Following his degree Dr Munro worked in Management Consultancy.

 Sleep Disorder Centre opening times